elliottt/bembo/README.md

 the more flexible `render` function that takes an implementation of the `Writer` interface instead.

-[prettier]: https://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf "A Prettier Printer"
+[A Prettier Printer]: https://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf "A Prettier Printer"